 NURS 365.
-Research and Scholarly Inquiry in Nursing.3 hrs.An investigation of the research process as a scientific method of inquiry; applicationof quantitative and qualitative methods of nursing research to clinical practice.
-Pre-requisites: All 200-level nursing courses and all support courses.
+Research and Scholarly Inquiry in Nursing.

+An investigation of the research process as a scientific method of inquiry; application of quantitative and qualitative methods of nursing research to clinical practice.
+Prerequisites: All 200-level nursing courses and all support courses.

 NURS 420.
 Nursing Leadership and Management in Health Systems.
-6 hrs.

 Theory, 2 hrs.; Clinical Experience, 4 hrs.
 This course examines organizational leadership and management practices and theories.
 Social, economic, legal, ethical, and policy issues affecting practice, education, and the profession of nursing are examined.
 This final clinical experience has an intense medical surgical practice component with a culturally diverse and vulnerable population.
 Prerequisites: All 300 level nursing courses and support courses.
 NURS 440 and 455.
 Satisfies advanced composition requirement for General Education.

 NURS 440.
-Community Nursing and Population Health.5 hrs.Theory, 3 hrs.; Clinical Experience, 2 hrs.
-A combination of public health scienceand nursing science to promote and maintain the health of the community.
-Focus onprinciples of epidemiology and the roles and responsibilities of nurses in population-based health systems.
-Clinical experiences are arranged in organized health agenciesand communities.
+Community Nursing and Population Health.

+Theory, 3 hrs.
+Clinical Experience, 2 hrs.
+A combination of public health science and nursing science to promote and maintain the health of the community.
+Focus on principles of epidemiology and the roles and responsibilities of nurses in population-based health systems.
+Clinical experiences are arranged in organized health agencies and communities.
 Emphasis on vulnerable populations.
-Prerequisites: All 300-levelnursing courses and all support courses.
+Prerequisites: All 300-level nursing courses and all support courses.

 NURS 450.
 Current and Future Trends in Nursing Practice.
-1 hr.

 This course assists students in synthesizing nursing and clinical concepts that are essential for the entry-level nurse to provide safe, quality nursing care to individuals, families, and groups in a variety of clinical settings.
 Among these topics will be an overview of how genetics and genomics inform heath, prevention, screening, and treatment.
 Individuals, families, groups, and communities expect nurses to have an understanding of care issues and the challenges and ethical dimensions surrounding these issues.

 NURS 451L.
 Transitioning to the Professional Nursing Role Lab.
-1 hr.

 The course assists the student in preparation for the NCLEX-RN examination emphasis on the development of critical thinking and test-taking skills through the use of evidence-based strategies that promote success in licensure examination.
 Successful completion of a standardized test is required to graduate.
 Prerequisites: All 300-level nursing courses, NURS 440, 455, and all support courses.

 NURS 455.
 Nursing Care of Adults and Children with Complex Illness.
-5 hrs.
-Theory, 3 hrs.; Clinical Experience, 2 hrs.

 This is the fourth of four nursing practice courses that combine didactic and clinical experiences to deliver care to adults with complex medical and surgical needs.
 This senior-level course focuses on applying critical thinking, clinical decision making and evidence-based nursing practice to complex health problems of clients across the lifespan.
 Students work with persons of diverse backgrounds, nursing colleagues, and other members of the inter-professional teams, to prioritize and provide nursing care in hospital and community-based settings.
 Emphasis is on vulnerable populations.
-Prerequisites: All 300-level nursing courses, NURS 440 and all support courses.
+Pre-requisites: All 300-level nursing courses, NURS 440 and all support courses.